John03Rebecca/SkinDEWProject/README.md

 Inventory Management
 View inventory of all products
-Increase or decrease product quantities as needed Ensure that only products that meet sustainable packaging criteria remain listed in the catalogue (handled by content / data curation)
+Increase or decrease product quantities as needed Ensure that only products that meet sustainable packaging criteria remain listed in the catalogue (handled by content/data curation)

 ---